Helping Your Children Shine Their Light

 This is easier said than done especially when a child struggles in school.
 A 6th grade girl’s mom was concerned about her daughter Emma’s future given that she struggled with both English and math.
 How would Emma keep up when she transitioned to junior high school?
 How could she ever get into college?

 While this mom’s anxiety is understandable, Emma possesses other traits that will allow her to create a brilliant life for herself.
 Emma has a sparkling personality and wonderful interpersonal skills.
 She also had the confidence to sing a solo in the school talent show – and she has an amazing voice!

 Emma’s path through life may not involve the one her mom envisioned for her.
 However, Emma can find success and fulfillment by building her life around her strengths.

-When we allow our children to grow into their authentic selves, we encourage them to shine in their unique way.
+When you allow your children to grow into their authentic selves, you encourage them to shine in their unique way.
 Sometimes it’s hard and even scary to let them shine.